HISTORY OF EMERGENCY MANAGEMENT

 On September 7, 1989 a Sovran Bank statement shows the EMAT balance as $149.47.

-On October 12, 1989 EMAT President-Elect Harold Munck (signing as president just prior to the November conference) sent a letter of recommendation to President George Bush supporting Lacy Suiter to be the next FEMA director.
-The theme of the letter was reflected by the quote, "that we are willing to let him go knowing that we as well as the rest of the country will benefit from his appointment to FEMA."
+On October 12, 1989 EMAT President-Elect Munck (signing as president just prior to the November conference) sent a letter of recommendation to President George Bush supporting Lacy Suiter to be the next FEMA director.
+The theme of the letter was reflected by the quote, "that we are willing to let him go knowing that we as well as the rest of the country, will benefit from his appointment to FEMA."

 Hal Munck (Bradley County) took office officially in September of 1989 as president.
 The president-elect was Ed Ellington (Brownsville-Haywood County), with Mike Thompson recognized as immediate past president.
 Vice presidents were Avagene Moore (Lawrenceburg-Lawrence County), Beth Corbin (Gibson County), Susan Mooney of American Red Cross-Nashville, and Paul Hicks (Blount County).
 The elected secretary/treasurer was Zona Parham (Cleveland-Bradley County EMA).
 Appointed positions included John Riley as Military Liaison Committee chairman, Susan Mooney as Public Relations and EMAT Newsletter Committee chairperson, Don Allen as Sergeant-at-Arms, John Parsons (Tullahoma City EMA) as Bylaws and Constitution Committee chairman, and Dan Vaughn as Membership Committee chairman.
 Avagene Moore was appointed as Legislative Committee chairperson and three persons were appointed to the committee by the president: Jim Lundy, Jim Miller (Hendersonville EMA), and Jeff Crenshaw (Shelby County).

 After his inauguration President Munck declared his goals for 1989-1990.
 He wanted every director to be a member of EMAT.
-He wanted a professional image for the association, a voice in the legislature, and wanted to be a "sounding board" for issues affecting local directors and the IEMS audience.
+He said he wanted a professional image for the association, a voice in the legislature, and wanted to be a "sounding board" for issues affecting local directors and the IEMS audience.
 He urged a close working relationship with TEMA and the "three grand divisions embracing regional chapters of EMAT."
 He said he also wanted to stress education aspects and to keep the membership informed.

 During the 3-day EMAT conference on November 1, 1989 at the Garden Plaza Hotel in Murfreesboro the long-awaited salary survey was released showing an average salary for 48 directors or coordinators of $22,934.
 (For jurisdictions over 150,000, the average was almost double the state average, $39,722, for the 50,000 to 150,000 population segment the average was $23,172 and for those counties with less than 50,000 population the average salary was $20,333.)
 Twenty-nine agencies reported they had changed their name to "emergency management agency," but 11 counties were still named "civil defense."
 Two counties merged the two names together.